-The total number of protons and neutrons in an element.
+The total number of protons and nuetrons in an element.

-The time is takes for one half of the original radioactive atoms to decay.
+The time it takes for one half of the original radioactive parent atoms to decay.

-Elements that do not gain or lose electrons from compounds by sharing electrons.
+Elements that do not readily gain or lose electrons from compounds by sharing electrons.

 A weak chemical bond that forms when hydrogen atoms that are covalently bonded to one atom are attracted to another atom on another molecule.

-One side is more positive and the other side is more negative.
+One side is more positive and the other is more negative.

-Adhesion of water molecules to a surface of water is stronger than cohesion between molecules.
+Happens when adhesion of molecules to a surface is stronger than cohesion between the moelcules.

 Law of Conservation of Matter

-Long chains of nitrogen-containing organic molecules called amino acids.
+Made up of long chains nitrogen-containing organic molecules called amino acids.

-Code stored in the DNA and allows for sythesis of proteins.
+Translates the codes stored in DNA and allows for the synthesis of proteins.

-A living enity that consists of the 4 types of the macromolecules and other substances in a watery solution surrounded by a membrane.
+A highly organized living entity that consists of the 4 types of the macromolecules and other substances in a watery solution surrounded by a membrane.

 The ability to do work or transfer heat.

 A form of energy that includes but is not limited to visible light, ultraviolet light and infrared energy which we percieve as heat.

 Massless packets of energy that travel at the speed of light and can move even through the vacuum of space.

 The rate at which work is done.

-Energy that is stored but has not yet been released.
+Energy that is stored but has not been released.

 Potential energy stored in chemical bonds.